ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 ## <a name="feature"></a> Missing a Feature?
 You can *request* a new feature by [submitting an issue](#submit-issue) to our GitHub Repository.
-If you would like to *implement* a new feature, please submit an issue with a  for your work first, to be sure that we can use it.
+If you would like to *implement* a new feature, please submit an issue with a usage scene, to make it easily used.
-Please consider what kind of change it is:
+Please also consider what kind of change it is:

 * For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work,